rwreynolds/Heart-Portal-Main/Nutrition-Database/USER_GUIDE.md

 1. **Access the Application**
    - Open your browser and go to `http://127.0.0.1:5000`
-   - You'll see the Enhanced Nutrition API Manager interface
+   - You'll see the Nutrition Database interface with sticky navigation

 2. **Configure API Access**
    - In the "Enhanced API Providers" section